For every order a customer makes at your store, it’s common courtesy that you send them an invoice of the transaction.

 By default, you get the options to send invoices, order notifications or generate download permissions for downloadable products listed on your website.

 Finally, add any notes to the customer to make the transaction easier.
 You can add further steps for the purchase or even a well-written thank-you note to your valued customer.

 Step 4 – Create!

 Click on the ‘Create’ button and your invoice or the choice of communication you chose will be sent to the customer’s billing email.

 Your invoice will look something like this:

-It’s that simple to send invoice email and other notes to your customers in WooCommerce.
-You may have seen that there are limitations to this method, as generating pdf invoice or other custom templates is out of scope here.
+It’s that simple to send invoice emails and other notes to your customers in WooCommerce.
+You may have seen that there are limitations to this method, as generating pdf invoices or other custom templates is out of scope here.